Chapter 7:

 “It has happened before, long ago.
 If you wish to know the details, I will tell you, but it will place a heavy mental burden on you.”

-“This is already a lot to think about,” Basttias muttered.
-“Even if every mage on the planet worked together, it would take us hours to destroy a planet, and we’d need the council’s assistance to manage the spell.”
+“This is already a lot to think about,” Basttias said.
+“Even if every mage on the planet worked together, it would take us hours to destroy a planet.
+We’d also need the council’s assistance to manage the spell.”

-“We do not wish to destroy,” the gynoid said, “only to protect, but to do so, we need a mage powerful enough to match this dangerous mage.
-One we can control.”
+“We do not wish to destroy, only to protect.
+To do that, we need a mage powerful enough to match this dangerous mage, one we can control.”

 “And you plan on making Ashtin this mage?”